radioactivedecay/radioactivedecay/docs/source/introduction.rst

     >>> decayed_inv.contents
     {'H-3': 0.5}

-Note the half-life of H-3 (tritium) is 12.32 years, so in this example the activity reduced by a factor of two.
+The half-life of H-3 (tritium) is 12.32 years, so in this example the activity reduced by a factor of two.

 License
 -------